 - Fill the dough into a springform pan, smooth out and bake in a preheated oven for approx. 25 to 30 minutes.
 Cool completely and remove the ring from the tin.
 Cut the base horizontally once.

 - Wash the berries, drain, and pat dry.
-For the cream, whip the cream with 2 tbsp icing sugar and 1 sachet of cream stiffener until stiff.
+For the cream, whip the cream with 2 tablespoon icing sugar and 1 sachet of cream stiffener until stiff.
 Stir the mascarpone with the remaining icing sugar until smooth and gradually stir in the cream.
 The cream becomes even firmer in the fridge.

 - Coat one base with about half the cream and cover the second cake base.
 Decorate the cake with the rest of the cream and the berries.